nickangtc/nickang-blog-gatsby/content/blog/2017-09-26-git-stash/index.md

 git checkout feature-branch-2
 ```

-When done working on this branch, I&apos;d usually clean up the commits by squashing them using `git rebase -i HEAD~&lt;num_of_commits&gt;` (see [squash git commits](/2017-09-23-squash-git-commits/) guide), so the reluctant commit is squashed into the final, single commit.
+When done working on this branch, I&apos;d usually clean up the commits by squashing them using `git rebase -i HEAD~n`, where n=number of commits to squash into 1.
+(For more details on rebase, see [squash git commits](/2017-09-23-squash-git-commits/) guide.)
+This way, the reluctant commit is squashed into the final, single commit.

 That&apos;s it about reluctant commits.